Dog Training for Herding Breeds: Key Differences Between Herding And Companion Breeds

 Companion breeds, like Pugs and Cavaliers, were bred for companionship and loyalty.
 They tend to be naturally eager to please their human companions.
 This trait usually makes them easier to train in obedience tasks focused on pleasing their owners.
 Their training sessions might not need to be as intense as those for herding dogs.
 However, keeping sessions engaging helps maintain their interest.

 Training techniques for these breeds vary greatly.
-Herding breeds enjoy challenging tasks.
-These may include agility exercises, fetch games, or herding practice.
 Companion breeds usually respond well to positive reinforcement and treats.
 Their training can include basic commands, socialization exercises, and interactive play.

 In summary, both breed types have their unique needs and strengths.
 Tailoring training approaches to their natural behaviors ensures more effective results.
 While herding breeds thrive with mental challenges, companion breeds excel with personal interactions.
 By understanding what motivates each breed, training them becomes more effective and enjoyable for both parties.
 This individualized approach fosters a deeper bond between dog and owner.